MAECProject/maec5-docs/source/index.html.md

 ## Object Reference

->Object Reference example -  illustrates the referencing of a malware binary (represented as a STIX Cyber Observable File Object) by a Malware Instance.
+>Object Reference -  illustrates the referencing of a malware binary (represented as a STIX Cyber Observable File Object) by a Malware Instance.

 ```json
 {